marcorosenbaum/og-preview/README.md

 # og-preview

-Please note: Package is still in development process.
+**Please note: Package is still in development process.**

 `og-preview` is a handy CLI tool for developers to preview all available Open Graph meta data from their local development server.
-This allows you to check how your project's Open Graph data will appear on social media platforms without deploying your project.
+This allows you to check how your project's Open Graph data will appear on social media platforms without deploying your project or checking every URL manually.

 ## Installation